 However, every body is different.
 This is how the length of the vagina and the position of the cervix differ from woman to woman.
 It is therefore a matter of trying it out!

-The cup may not be on the good height has been entered and therefore leaks.
+The cup may not be inserted at the right height and therefore leaks.
 You can test whether this is the reason for a leaking menstrual cup by gently pushing the cup a little further or wiggling the cup at the bottom with two fingers.

-If the cup is not unfolded properly during insertion, then it is not vacuum.
+If the cup hasn't unfolded properly during insertion, then it doesn't create a vacuum.
 This will cause the cup to leak.
-It is important to check carefully during insertion that the cup is fully opened and has a vacuum.
+It is important to check carefully during insertion that the cup is fully opened andhas created a vacuum.
 Here you can read exactly how you can do this.

 4. The cup is full